Our proposed merger – resident consultation

 The consultation period ran from 26 November 2025 to 1 February 2026.
 During this time, residents were given opportunities to share their views online, by phone, email or in person.

-Who is Tpas and what is their role?
+Who are Tpas and what was their role?

 Tpas – The Tenant Engagement Experts – is an independent national organisation with more than 30 years’ experience.